mcavallo-git/Coding/pinouts/pinout - pc-lighting-and-fan-headers.lian-li-sl-inf.7-pin.md

 * Before beginning this endeavor, I contacted Lian Li's customer support regarding the cold boot RGB puke issue (RGB doesn't work as intended until you boot Windows > logon > run L-Connect3, and runs rainbow patterns over the fans until that point) and also requested a pinout of the 7-pin headers (which I didn't honestly expect them to provide).
    * They didn't offer a solution other than to not let the controller lose power on the USB input (which doesn't help my exact use case), otherwise it'll reset the device (to rainbow puke), or in their words, `discontinued power supply after cold boot that will back to default setting`.
    * They also politely declined to provide a pinout for the 7-pin connector, which is very understandable why they wouldn't give that info out (to avoid potentially accepting liability of users making custom cables, namely).

-* I hope this helps others to have more insight going into this splicing endavor than I had initially (none).

-&#x200B;

 <!-- https://github.com/mcavallo-git/Coding/blob/main/pinouts/pinout%20-%20pc-lighting-and-fan-headers.lian-li-sl-inf.7-pin.md -->